yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/README.md

 - `--gold-standard`: Path to gold standard JSON or .compmodel file (for evaluation)
 - `--baseline-models-dir`: Directory with baseline .compmodel files (default: `data/baseline_models`)
 - `--no-llm`: Disable LLM, use pattern-based extraction only
+- `--output-base-dir`: Base directory used when `--output` is not provided (default: `reports`)
+- `--llm-compartments-chars`: Max characters of paper text sent to LLM for compartment extraction (default: `50000`)
+- `--llm-flows-chars`: Max characters of paper text sent to LLM for flow extraction (default: `80000`)
+- `--llm-parameters-chars`: Max characters of paper text sent to LLM for parameter extraction (default: `80000`)
+- `--flow-fuzzy-threshold`: Fuzzy threshold for snapping flow endpoints to known compartments (default: `0.78`)

 ## Limitations

 1. **Parameter Values:** Some parameters may have placeholder values if not explicitly stated in paper
 2. **Flow Extraction:** May miss some flows depending on paper format
-3. **Quality Checks:** Phase 1 analyzers may not work if incompatible
+3. **Quality Checks:** Phase 1 analyzers may fail if an extracted model cannot be simulated (e.g., missing numeric values or unsupported constructs)

 ## Next Steps